Motifs are recurring structures, contrasts, or literary devices that can help to develop and inform the text’s major themes.

 Doubles

-Henry IV, Part 1 explores many different sides of a few major themes.
-Its primary technique for this multifaceted exploration is one of simple contrast.
+Henry IV, Part 1 explores many different sides of a few major themes, and Shakespeare’s primary technique for this multifaceted exploration is one of simple contrast.
 The differences between Harry and Hotspur make a statement on different perceptions of honor, just as the differences between the Boar’s Head Tavern and the royal palace make a statement on the breadth of England’s class differences.
-In utilizing contrast as a major thematic device, the play creates a motif of doubles, in which characters, actions, and scenes are often repeated in varied form throughout the play.
+In utilizing contrast as a major plot device, the play creates a motif of doubles, in which characters, actions, and scenes are often repeated in varied form throughout the play.
 For instance, Falstaff and the king act as doubles in that both are father figures for Harry.
 Harry and Hotspur act as doubles in that both are potential successors to Henry IV.
-Falstaff’s comical robbery in Act 2, Scene 2 serves as a kind of lower-class double to the nobles’ Battle of Shrewsbury, exploring the consequences of rebellion against the law.
+Falstaff’s comical robbery in act 2, scene 2 serves as a kind of lower-class double to the nobles’ Battle of Shrewsbury, exploring the consequences of rebellion against the law.

 Read more about the motif of doubles in Charles Dickens’s Great Expectations.